Date of Award

 This paper then looks at the largest portion of a state’s expenditure of crime control, the use of prisons to see how effective they are in reforming prisoners and acting as a deterrent for future criminal behavior of this former prison population.

 Thompson, Steven S., "Optimization of Crime Control Resources in a Society" (2011).
 All Graduate Plan B and other Reports.
-Paper 100.
+100.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .

 This work made publicly available electronically on April 12, 2012.